How to Potty Train a Toddler

 Bye Bye Diaper Ceremony

-We started day 1 by making a lighthearted ceremony out of saying goodbye to diapers.
-We chanted “bye bye diaper” after taking off his diaper first thing in the morning.
+We started that first morning of potty training by making a lighthearted ceremony out of saying goodbye to diapers.
+We chanted “bye-bye diaper” after taking off my son’s diaper first thing after he woke.
 We then all went to throw it away.
 We told him that he was going to learn to use the potty today and that he would not be wearing a daytime diaper anymore.

 We have not resorted to using a diaper during daytime/awake time since this little ceremony.
-Olson (2015-2016) says it can be confusing to your toddler if you resort back to diapers.
-The only time to use diapers now is during nap and nighttime (if you are waiting to sleep potty train that is).
+Olson (2015-2016) says it can be confusing to a toddler if parents start resorting back to diapers.
+We did however continue to use diapers during naps and nighttime.
+Sleep-time potty training is its own thing in my opinion and can be addressed once awake time potty training is successful.

 Naked Time

-After taking the diaper off, we left him naked from the waist down for the rest of the day.
+After taking my son’s diaper off that first morning, we left him naked from the waist down for the rest of the day.
 This is so that he could get used to knowing what it feels like without a diaper, and also so that as soon as he started to pee or poop or gave signs that he was going to, we could plop him on his potty.

 Watching Out for Potty Signs

-Olson (2015-2016) talks about learning what your toddlers signs are that he or she has to pee or poop.
-Details about these signs are in her book “The Tiny Potty Training Book”, but I think we can all kind of figure out when our toddlers are showing us that they have to go.
+Olson (2015-2016) talks about learning what your toddler’s signs are that he or she has to pee or poop.
+Details about these signs are in her book “The Tiny Potty Training Book”, but I think we can all kind of figure out when our toddlers are showing us that they have to go (eg the pee pee dance).

 Catching Pees and Poos on the Potty (As Much As Possible)

-We kept the portable potty nearby all day, and anytime our toddler started to pee we would pick him up and put him on the potty.
-Very very little pee was actually caught in his potty that first day.
+We kept the portable potty nearby at all times during that first day of potty training, and anytime our toddler started to pee we would quickly pick him up and put him on the potty.
+Very very little pee was caught in his potty that first day.
+So some accidents on the floor are just a fact of life on that first day of training.

 Our toddler was NOT pleased with the process at this point.
 There was a lot of crying and fighting being put on the potty.
 See the Potential Challenges section for more on this.

-He was also upset when he would realize that he was peeing on the floor, which was often.
+He was also upset when he realized that he was peeing on the floor, which was often.
 Since he never had to worry about when or where he was peeing before, it makes sense that he did not have much body awareness at this point.

-Because he was hating this whole scenario, he was trying to hold his pee for as long as he could.
+Because my son hated this whole scenario, he was trying to hold his pee for as long as he could.
 This day was no fun for anyone.

 Staying The Course

-We had to remind ourselves this first day that of course this was going to be challenging.
+My husband and I had to remind ourselves after this first day that challenges were to be expected.
 Our son had been wearing a diaper his entire life and change is hard, for toddlers and adults alike!

 Day 2 of Potty Training – Practice, Practice, Practice